Ross Moschitto

-Rosaire Allen Moschitto (born February 15, 1945 in Fresno, California) is a former Major League Baseball player.
+Rosaire Allen Moschitto (born February 15, 1945) is a former Major League Baseball player.
 Moschitto played for the New York Yankees in 1965 and 1967.
 He batted and threw right-handed.

 He was signed by the Yankees as an amateur free agent in 1964.
 Moschitto is only one of seven players to have more career game appearances than plate appearances.